smazcw3/Kubernetes/README.md

 + `minikube unpause` -- Unpausing the minikube cluster

 ## YAML
 YAML, which stands for *YAML Ain't Markup Language,* is a human-readable data serialization language.
 It is commonly used to create configuration files and works well with any programming language.
+Kubernetes uses YAML as inputs for creating of objects such as PODs, replicaSets, deployments, services etc.

 ### Dictionary/Map
 ~~~